East Hampton Airport: Overview

 The airport codes changed on May 19, 2022, from KHTO to KJPX.
 The airport name also changed from East Hampton Airport to Town of East Hampton Airport.
-This was part of a plan to convert the airport from a public airport to a Town-owned private airport and the FAA description of the airport now says it is private.
+This was part of a plan to convert the airport from a public airport to a town-owned private airport and the FAA description of the airport now says it is private.
 The move to restrict general aviation use was blocked by a last-minute restraining order to sort out numerous legal suits.
-However the code and name change were approved by the FAA had put it on official maps.
+However the code and name change were approved by the FAA and put on official maps.

 The move to privatize the airport would permit the airport to get prior permission for aircraft to fully use the airport's facilities.
 The closure is aimed at controlling a dramatic increase since 2014 in commuter helicopter traffic after Blade made it much easier for individuals to book seats on chartered helicopters at a set price and schedule.
 The town allowed FAA grants to expire in September 2021 and that cleared the way for the Town rather than the FAA to govern the airport.
 The Town earlier had lost court cases to impose its rules including a curfew since the FAA rules prohibited the move.
 The move avoids the calls to close the airport altogether.